StasDee/REST_API/README.md

 # MockAPI Users Management Client

 A production-grade Python REST API client designed to demonstrate robust API consumption patterns and clean software design.
 This project was built as **interview-level practice** for REST API automation and backend integration scenarios.

 It focuses on correctness, resiliency, readability, and realism rather than shortcuts.

 ---

+## Who This Project Is For

+This repository is intended for:

+- Backend / API Automation Engineers preparing for senior-level interviews.
+- Engineers transitioning from UI automation to backend testing.
+- Developers wanting to demonstrate production-style API client design and test architecture.

+## Non-Goals

+- No UI testing (intentionally backend-focused).
+- No mocks or stubs (tests validate real API behavior).
+- No database-level assertions (black-box API testing).
+- MockAPI is intentionally treated as a flaky and inconsistent external dependency to realistically simulate third-party API instability (timeouts, transient 5xx responses, eventual consistency).

 ## Project Goals